 Overview

-2. First Block Cache (FBCache) — For Transformer-based models (Flux)
+2. First Block Cache (FBCache) — Flux-oriented cache machinery present in the codebase

 How It Works